splunk/public-o11y-docs/gdi/opentelemetry/auto-instrumentation/auto-instrumentation-java-linux.rst

                curl -sSL https://dl.signalfx.com/splunk-otel-collector.sh > /tmp/splunk-otel-collector.sh && \
                sudo sh /tmp/splunk-otel-collector.sh --with-instrumentation --realm <SPLUNK_REALM> -- <SPLUNK_ACCESS_TOKEN>

             .. note:: If you have a Log Observer entitlement or wish to collect logs for the target host, make sure Fluentd is installed and enabled in your Collector instance.

+            The auto instrumentation method automatically adds environment variables to ``/etc/splunk/zeroconfig/java.conf``.

             To automatically define the optional ``deployment.environment`` resource attribute at installation time, run the installer script with the ``--deployment-environment <env>`` option.
 Replace ``<env>`` with the desired attribute value, for example, ``prod``, as shown in the following example: